 Treatment for this condition will depend on the disabilities it leaves in the body.

-Meningitis: This condition is known as an inflammation in the thin tissues that cover and protect the brain and spinal cord.
-This is usually caused by an infection in the cerebrospinal fluid.
+Meningitis: This condition is an inflammation in the thin tissues that cover and protect the brain and spinal cord.
+Infection usually causes this in the cerebrospinal fluid.

-Stroke: It is the interruption of the blood supply that causes bleeding around the brain.
+Stroke: The interruption of the blood supply causes bleeding around the brain.

 This disease can cause: